jetbrains-academy/scala-tutorial/Structuring Information/Defining Alternatives With Sealed Traits/task.md

 ### Equals

-It is worth noting that, since the purpose of case classes is to aggregate values, comparing case class instances compare their values.
+It is worth noting that, since the purpose of case classes is to aggregate values, comparing case class instances compares their values.

 ### Exercise

-Complete the Rest class declaration for it to extend Symbol.
+Complete the `Rest` class declaration for it to extend Symbol.
+Complete the `caseClassEquals` and `symbolDuration` method definitions.

+<div class="hint">In the method <code>caseClassEquals</code>, check if case class instances are equal.</div>